jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   .. code-block:: shell

-    cd: mary: No such file or directory
+    cd: no such file or directory: lil

   I `make the directory`_